UoB-COMSM0166/2026-group-7/README.md

   <br><i>Our Jira Kanban board — each card corresponds to a task agreed upon in sprint planning ceremonies, providing real-time progress visibility across the team.</i>
 </p>
 <p>
-Our Jira setup itself went through a significant evolution.
-We introduced issue keys in commit messages from the outset, but the initial board was configured without a clear understanding of how sprints and epics should relate.
-Once those early sprints were marked complete, Jira no longer allowed their structure to be modified.
-Rather than working around an ill-formed board, we made the decision to migrate the entire backlog to a new project with a consistent <code>PSS-</code> prefix, rebuilding the sprint and epic hierarchy from scratch.
-The migration was a substantial effort, but the resulting clarity — every task traceable to a sprint and an epic, every commit linked to a ticket — was immediately visible in how the team discussed and reviewed work.
-This was, in effect, process technical debt: accumulated quietly during the early weeks, expensive to resolve, but entirely worthwhile.
+Our Jira setup evolved significantly.
+After early misconfiguration of sprints and epics, we migrated the entire backlog into a new project with a consistent structure, linking all tasks and commits clearly.
+Although time-consuming, this resolved accumulated “process technical debt” and improved transparency in team discussions.
 </p>
 <p>
-One deliberate departure from textbook Scrum was our approach to Sprint Retrospectives.
-Rather than holding a discrete retrospective ceremony at the end of each sprint, reflection was embedded continuously in our twice-weekly meetings — what went well, what was blocked, and what needed adjusting were discussed as standing agenda items rather than as a scheduled event.
-This kept feedback loops short and responsive.
-The trade-off was that improvement actions were not always formally documented or tracked, making it harder to verify in hindsight that identified issues had been resolved.
-In future projects, we would retain the continuous feedback cadence but add a brief written summary at the close of each sprint to capture decisions and action items explicitly.
+We adapted Scrum by embedding retrospective discussions into twice-weekly meetings instead of holding formal sessions.
+This enabled faster feedback but reduced documentation of improvement actions.
+In future, we would maintain this approach while adding brief written sprint summaries to better track decisions and outcomes.
 </p>

 <h3>XP Engineering Practices</h3>